robocy-lab/robo_lab/_blog/cpp-reflection.md

 + Plugin systems
 + RPC and REST automatization

 A lot of these utils are already implemented in C++ right now.
-However, after adding the reflection, a lot of tools can be rewritten with bare C++, without using external generators (like in gRPC), custom preprocessors (like in QT) or macros (like in gTest).
+However, after adding the reflection, a lot of tools can be rewritten with bare C++, without using external generators (like in Protobuf with protoc), custom preprocessors (like in QT) or macros (like in gTest).

 So if you looked for the opportunity to start an open source project in C++ with almost empty field, it is a great time!

 ## What will be in C++?
+The reflection will be added in C++ with a new 26th standard along with a lot of other features extending compile-time.
 The standard is not finished yet.
 The current post is referencing [P2996R13](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p2996r13.html) proposal, which already has some partial implementations in a few forks of major compilers.
 So some syntax still can be changed, but I hope the core ideas will remain the same.
 ### New operators
 **Reflection operator**
 Firstly in a new standard, a new operator will be added.
 The reflection operator will allow you to get the reflection representation of any type: